 - Laser cutting machines: These machines use high-powered lasers to cut through materials with high precision and accuracy.

 - Welding machines: Welding is a common process that joins two or more pieces of metal by heating them to a molten state and fusing them together.

 - 3D printers: 3D printing is a relatively new technique that uses computer-controlled printers to create three-dimensional objects from digital designs.

 - Plasma cutters: These machines use plasma to cut through various materials with high precision.

-Considerations While Choosing a Fabrication Service Vendor:
+How to Choose a Fabrication Service Vendor: Key Considerations